Yersiniosis

 • Laboratory Tests:

-• Histopathology: Microscopic examination of tissue samples to assess the extent of damage and infection 14.
+• Histopathology: findings are typically non-specific but histopathology can be used to assess the extent of damage and infection 2

 Differential Diagnosis